avnet-iotconnect/iotc-jetson-demo/README.md

 ### Sample Telemetry Output

-This is an example of telemetry successfully sent to IoTConnect:
+This is an example of telemetry successfully sent to /IOTCONNECT:
 ```json
 {
   "timestamp": 1749074557,